arafat-hasan/postgres-notes/README.md

 ```

 ## Discount Calculation
 Now suppose the company offers a 10% discount on all cars.
-We will now calculate the amount of this 10%, and calculate the price of the new discount.
+We will now calculate the amount of this 10%, and calculate the new price.

 <sub>_Command_</sub>
 ```sql